National Youth Jazz Orchestra: History

+In July 2021, Susie York Skinner became the chief executive.
+York Skinner announced her resignation in May 2024, leaving the organisation along with former artistic director Mark Armstrong.

+Yvette Griffith OBE was named as new Chief Executive in August 2024 and Projjol Banerjea confirmed as new Chair in March 2025.

+Description

-Based in the Royal Arsenal, London, England, NYJO started life as the London Schools' Jazz Orchestra, and evolved into becoming the National Youth Jazz Orchestra.
-Its aims are to provide an opportunity for gifted young musicians from around the UK to perform big band jazz in major concert halls, theatres, and on radio and television, and to make recordings, commission new works from British composers and arrangers, and to introduce a love of jazz to as wide an audience as possible, but especially to schoolchildren.
+The band's aims are to provide an opportunity for gifted young musicians from around the UK to perform big band jazz in major concert halls, theatres, and on radio and television, and to make recordings, commission new works from British composers and arrangers, and to introduce a love of jazz to as wide an audience as possible, but especially to schoolchildren.

 The performing band, NYJO, is selected by audition and invitation, and has a maximum age of 25.
 It performs around 40 gigs a year across the UK, the vast majority involving additional inspirational educational workshops for local schoolchildren, in partnership with the local Music Hub.
 It rehearses every Saturday at Woolwich Works, part of Woolwich's Royal Arsenal Riverside complex.

-In 2011, a new band, NYJO London, was created to focus on developing school aged jazz musicians in greater London.
-In 2013, NYJO's London training and education activities were brought together under the banner of the NYJO Academy, now the NYJO Under 18s program, which focuses on small and large ensemble jazz projects.

-In April 2015, NYJO became an Arts Council England National Portfolio Organisation (NPO), in recognition of its unique role as an excellent youth arts institution and its ability to inspire young people to like and enjoy jazz.
-At the same time NYJO acquired jazz's first ever Royal patron, the Earl of Wessex, who had seen the band perform live at Buckingham Palace in December 2014.
+Governance

+As of March 2025, there are four resident music directors, and Projjol Banerjea and Paul Boniface are the Chair and Deputy Chair, respectively.

+The Duke of Edinburgh is the royal patron.
+The honorary vice presidents are Valerie Amos, Baroness Amos, Guy Barker, Lord Coe, Lord Colwyn, Dame Cleo Laine, Kelvin Hopkins, Chi Onwurah, and Martin Taylor.

+Members

+NYJO's members have included many of the major names in British jazz over the last three decades, including Julian Argüelles, Guy Barker, Chris Biscoe, Richard James Burgess, Paul Edmonds, Teresa Gallagher, Steve Hill, David Wood, Nigel Hitchcock, Carol Kenyon, Dave O'Higgins, Simon Phillips, Gerard Presencer, Brian Priestley, Frank Ricotti, Jamie Talbot, Dave Watts, Tom Cawley, Gareth Lockrane, Rob Luft, Louis Dowdeswell, Callum Au, Chris White, Amy Winehouse, Bobby Worth and Neil Yates.

+Discography

 NYJO has an extensive discography of over 40 recordings.
 A new double CD album entitled NYJO FIFTY was released in late 2015 to celebrate the 50th anniversary of NYJO's formation, with guest appearances by alumnus Mark Nightingale and by Zoe Rahman and Julian Siegel, both of whom were commissioned to write new works for the album.

-In 2022 NYJO released an album showcasing works by female jazz composers, entitled "She Said".
+In 2022, NYJO released an album entitled She Said, showcasing works by female jazz composers.
 It features music from Nikki Iles, Yazz Ahmed and Norma Winstone among others.

-NYJO's members have included many of the major names in British jazz over the last three decades, including Julian Argüelles, Guy Barker, Chris Biscoe, Richard James Burgess, Paul Edmonds, Teresa Gallagher, Steve Hill, David Wood, Nigel Hitchcock, Carol Kenyon, Dave O'Higgins, Simon Phillips, Gerard Presencer, Brian Priestley, Frank Ricotti, Jamie Talbot, Dave Watts, Tom Cawley, Gareth Lockrane, Harrison Wood, Louis Dowdeswell, Callum Au, Chris White, Amy Winehouse, Bobby Worth and Neil Yates.

-Discography